anshuman011/practiseDec23/src/REACT/reactINTERVIEWAskedQuestions.md

 strict mode / use strict
-redundant component rerendering avoid how does browser understands jsx redux - all and use selector? redux value can be used outside function? how to authenticate several routes in your app layout in nextjs
-redux: reducer,api calls in reducer possible functional vs class components
+redundant component rerendering avoid how does browser understands jsx how to authenticate several routes in your app layout in nextjs functional vs class components
 2apis parallel how to alert ,something useffect error boundaries.